alemart/encantar-js/docs/faq.md

 Yes, provided that you:

 - a) [purchase the Commercial Edition](/buy); or
 - b) replace the watermark with an equivalent feature that retains the same author attributions and legal notices.
-Such feature must be **convenient and prominently visible in the user interface**, like the watermark is.
+Such feature must be **convenient and prominently visible in the user interface**.
+In this case, you won't remove the watermark entirely, only change its form.

 Let's take a look at the requirement: